Who Putin thinks will rule the world

 Story highlights

-- The Russian president gives an "open lesson" to more than a million schoolchildren
+- The Russian President gives an "open lesson" to more than a million schoolchildren

 - "Whoever becomes the leader in this sphere will become the ruler of the world," he says